 And while we may seem rather unfriendly with our eternal impatience and headphone driven, self-imposed isolation, once you get to know us, we’re actually totally awesome.
 So have a look below and see how you too can look like a mildly cool New Yorker like me.

-Look like a local in NYC with these 8 simple steps:
+Look like a local in NYC with these 8 simple steps

-Fold your pizza down the middle
+1. Do fold your pizza down the middle

 I cannot stress this enough because eating your pizza in any other way will immediately indicate that you are NOT a native New Yorker; and yes, eating your pizza with a fork and knife is a sin against humanity.